luc-github/esp3d.io/src/docs/ESP3D/Version_2.1.X/documentation/api/index.md

 this handler is for uploading files to printer SD using M28/M29 protocol

 ### /command (GET)
-this handler is for all commands the parameter is `cmd=...` if it is an `[ESPXXX]` command the answer is the `[ESPXXX]` response if it is not an `[ESPXXX]` command the answer is `ESP3D says: command forwarded` and can be ignored
+this handler is for all commands the parameter is `commandText=...` if it is an `[ESPXXX]` command the answer is the `[ESPXXX]` response if it is not an `[ESPXXX]` command the answer is `ESP3D says: command forwarded` and can be ignored